Svetansu/reactnd-project-myreads-starter/README.md

-# MyReads Project v1.0
+# MyReads Project v1.1

-This project is my first submission for the MyReads book-keeping react application.
+This project is my second submission for the MyReads book-keeping react application.

+## About

 I have added some information below to make understanding my work easier:

     -- The starter code for this project gave us one App.js file with the functionality of a Home Page and a Search Page.